oceantracker/oceantracker/docs/_build/html/_sources/info/how_to/B_running_with_helper_class.rst.txt

     anim = animate_particles(tracks, axis_lims=ax,title='Fall vel.+  re-sus., grey part. are on bottom when flows too weak to resuspend', show_dry_cells=True, show_grid=True, show=False) # use ipython to show video, rather than matplotlib plt.show()

+    # this line only used in note books, in python scripts use show = True above
     # this is slow to build!
     HTML(anim.to_html5_video())